Liu Han: Prosecution and execution

 Liu Han and his brother Liu Wei attracted the attention of the central government after a January 2009 shooting at a Guanghan teahouse.
 Liu Wei allegedly ordered the attack, which killed three men including the rival gang boss Chen Fuwei, who had been recently released from prison.
 The brothers had allegedly ordered the killing of others, including a villager who led a protest against one of their real estate projects in Mianyang, a rival gang boss in Mianyang, and an old neighbour in Guanghan.

-Liu Han was arrested in March 2013, only months after Xi Jinping became General Secretary of the Communist Party of China, China's top leader.
+Liu Han was arrested in March 2013, only months after Xi Jinping became General Secretary of the Chinese Communist Party, China's paramount leader.
 Xi launched an anti-corruption campaign which in its early days targeted Zhou Yongkang's associates in Sichuan.
 The Liu brothers were tried at the Xianning Intermediate People's Court in Hubei province, and sentenced to death in May 2014.
 Han was also deprived of his political rights for life, and ordered to forfeit all of his assets.
 Liu Han was found guilty on thirteen charges, including murder, running casinos and a mafia-like gang, and selling firearms.
 They appealed to the High People's Court of Hubei, which upheld the original sentences in August 2014.
 Liu Han and Liu Wei were executed on 9 February 2015, along with three associates.

 Philanthropy

 Until Liu Han's arrest and trial, he was best known as a philanthropist.
-He gained fame in China in the aftermath of the Great Sichuan earthquake of 2008, during which thousands of children died when their poorly built schools collapsed.
+He gained fame in China in the aftermath of the Great Sichuan earthquake of 2008, in which thousands of children died when several schools built by the state collapsed.
 In contrast, the school Liu Han built withstood the quake and all of its students survived the disaster unharmed.
 He also made major donations in the subsequent relief efforts.